 China’s major exports.

-Miscellaneous textiles and worn clothing was China’s fastest grower among the top 10 export categories, up by 170.9% from 2019 to 2020.
-In second place for improving export sales was plastics including articles made from plastic via a 14.2% gain.
-China’s shipments of toys and games posted the third-fastest gain in value up by 13.9%.’
+Vehicles represent the fastest grower among the top 10 export categories, up by 42.8% from 2020 to 2021.
+In second place for improving export sales was toys and games via a 31.4% gain.
+China’s shipments of organic chemicals posted the third-fastest gain in value up by 28.1%.’

 China makes the top ten most technologically advanced nations in the world, positioned at number nine.
 Recall South Korea is number three and Japan number one.
 China has a long list of achievements in the last decade.
 It currently focuses on furthering advances in robotics, semiconductors, high-speed trains, super-computers and genetics.